nickbild/falcon/README.md

 ## How It Works

 This [Python script](https://github.com/nickbild/falcon/blob/main/falcon.py) instructs a Google Gemini 2.5 Flash LLM to role play as if it were WOPR from the movie *WarGames*.
 As the user types (and as LLM responses come in), a sound is played mimicking the keypress sounds from the movie.
-Repsonses are also spoken through an SP0256-AL2 speech chip using my [GI-Pi Python library](https://github.com/nickbild/gi-pi).
+Responses are also spoken through an SP0256-AL2 speech chip using my [GI-Pi Python library](https://github.com/nickbild/gi-pi).
 The lexconvert utility converts text strings into a list of allophones compatible with the chip.
 The cool-retro-term terminal emulator, with a custom profile, simulates interacting with WOPR on a 1980s CRT computer monitor resembling the one in the movie.

 ## Media